 From Yarmouth follow the Evangeline Trail entering the world of the 17th Century French pioneers.
 This coastal route takes you along the shoreline of the magnificent Bay of Fundy and a landscape teaming with wildlife, birds and wild flowers.
 From here continue to Digby, gateway to the Bay of Fundy and New Brunswick.
 Here in the Annapolis Valley you are in the heart of wine country and the local vineyards are well worth a visit.
-You have two nights in Digby and on your second day we've included a whale watching experience from Digby Neck, which is one of the best places in the world for whale watching.
-Afterwards we highly recommend a visit to the Kejimkujik National Park, a spectacular inland park with over 100km of trails and an excellent visitor's centre before heading back to Digby.
-Alternatively you could continue on to Annapolis Royal and spend the night there.
+We have included a whale watching experience from Digby Neck, which is one of the best places in the world for whale watching.
+Afterwards we highly recommend a visit to the Kejimkujik National Park, a spectacular inland park with over 100km of trails and an excellent visitor's centre then continue on to Annapolis Royal and spend the night there.

 This charming university town in the verdant Annapolis Valley lies in the heartland of Acadia and is home to some wonderful shops, boutiques and fine dining.
 A tour of the Grand Pre Winery is recommended where you can taste the wine, learn about the grapes and visit the wine shop where you will find plenty of local art and crafts and learn how this superb winery uses only 100% Nova Scotia grown apples and grapes.